jeffmc6767/Autonomous-drone/README.md

 Oh and I forgot I need to get a drone license to fly this because it will MOST LIKELY be over 250g... the battery is 600.

+How am I building it
+-

+Im going to be 3d printing the entire frame, and small accessories using Petg-cf(frame) then TPU for vibration dampening and dowels and soft stuff to protect items.

+Im going to have to solder a bunch of the stuff on the drone to connect different components together

 BOM
 -